 STS brings ovarian cancer survivors and carers into the classrooms to share their experiences of symptoms, diagnosis and treatment, and provide key information on the disease.

 What are the benefits?

 The program provides a critical opportunity to teach future medical, nursing and health professionals about the importance of detecting and diagnosing ovarian cancer, and the importance of research and clinical trials to develop new treatments and improve outcomes for women diagnosed with ovarian and other gynaecological cancers.

 Hundreds of women across the world speak to medical, nursing and health professional students as volunteers with Survivors Teaching Students.
 Like them, you may find that sharing your story not only makes an impact on other women’s lives, but is an incredibly rewarding experience for you.

 How do I join the program?

-If you are interested in participating or learning more about the Survivors Teaching Students program please email the Program Manager Helen Gooden email@example.com
+If you are interested in participating or learning more about the Survivors Teaching Students program please call the Program Manager Helen Gooden on 02 8071 4880.

 The ANZGOG: Survivors Teaching Students project is a Cancer Australia Supporting people with cancer Grant initiative, funded by the Australian Government.